wayn-r/lovelace-lcars-card/flattened_codebase.md

       this._updateLayoutEngineWithHass();
     }

-    // Simple logic: if we have both config and container, calculate layout if (this._config && this._containerRect) {
+    if (this._config && this._containerRect) {
       if (hasConfigChanged) {
-        // Config changed - always recalculate
         this._performLayoutCalculation(this._containerRect);
       } else if (hasHassChanged && this._lastHassStates) {
-        // Check for significant entity changes using the ColorResolver const hasSignificantEntityChanges = colorResolver.hasSignificantEntityChanges(
+        const hasSignificantEntityChanges = colorResolver.hasSignificantEntityChanges(
           this._layoutEngine.layoutGroups,
           this._lastHassStates,